phoenix-rtos/phoenix-rtos-doc/lwip/lwip-pppou.md

 ## Debugging

-Compile `phoenix-rtos-lwip` pppou driver with logging enabled, and then on host use the following command that enable full `pppd` debugging
+Compile `feniks-rtos-lwip` pppou driver with logging enabled, and then on host use the following command that enable full `pppd` debugging

 ```console